 - Can you do a day trip from Amsterdam to Brussels?

-Best Day Trips from Amsterdam within the Netherlands
+Best Day Trips from Amsterdam in the Netherlands

 1. Zaanse Schans

 Zaanse Schans is one of the best day trips from Amsterdam.
-Located just a short train ride from the city center, Zaanse Schans is a charming Dutch village with traditional windmills, wooden clogs, and cheese factories.
+Located just a short train ride from the city center, this charming Dutch village features traditional windmills, wooden clogs, and cheese factories.
 What’s not to love about that?
 Zaanse Schans’s day trip from Amsterdam will make your visit to the Netherlands memorable with quintessential Dutch culture.

-Visitors can explore the Zaanse Museum, learn about the history of clog making and how traditional wooden clogs are made at the Wooden Shoe Workshop, and sample delicious Dutch cheeses at one of the many cheese shops.
+Visitors can explore the Zaanse Museum, learn about clog-making history and how traditional wooden clogs are made at the Wooden Shoe Workshop, and sample delicious Dutch cheeses at one of the many cheese shops.

 Just remember, as picturesque and perfect as this place is, it isn’t an open-air museum – people live here!
-Zaanse Schans is the perfect place to learn about Dutch culture and history, and it makes for a great day trip from Amsterdam.
+Zaanse Schans is the ideal place to learn about Dutch culture and history, and it makes for a great day trip from Amsterdam.

 See Related: Best Cities in Europe to Visit